Azure/azure-sdk-for-java/sdk/cosmos/README.md

 Release changelog is available [here](changelog/).

-## Contribution and Feedback
+## Contribution and feedback

 This is an open source project and we welcome contributions.
 If you would like to become an active contributor to this project please follow the instructions provided in [Azure Projects Contribution Guidelines](http://azure.github.io/guidelines/).
 Instructions on how to fetch and build the code can be found in [dev.md](./dev.md).
 Our PRs have CI that will run after a contributor has reviewed your code.
 You can run those same tests locally via the instructions in [dev.md](./dev.md).

-If you encounter any bugs with the SDK please file an [issue](https://github.com/Azure/azure-cosmosdb-java/issues) in the Issues section of the project.
+If you encounter any bugs with the SDK please file an [issue](https://github.com/Azure/azure-sdk-for-java/issues) in the Issues section of the project.

 ## License